Coronavirus (COVID-19) Information for the SBCC Community

 Frequently Asked Questions

-N-95 or similar masks are required indoors in all campus facilities regardless of vaccination status.
+Face masks aligned with county public health guidance are required indoors in all campus facilities regardless of vaccination status.
 Masks are optional outdoors.

 *Starting January 1, 2022 children 5+ years old will need proof of vaccination or a negative COVID-19 PCR test to attend indoor events on campus.